drishti-gupta0704/Javascript_exercise/currency_converter/README.md

-##Currency Converter
+## Currency Converter

-It fetches real-time exchange rates using the Frankfurter API and allows users to convert between different currencies with country flags displayed automatically.
+It fetches real-time exchange rates using the API

 ### 🚀 Features